-CALENDAR YEAR 2002 REPORT OF PUBLIC WATER SYSTEM VIOLATIONS
+CALENDAR YEAR 2003 REPORT OF PUBLIC WATER SYSTEM VIOLATIONS

-This annual violation report includes four types of violations.
+This annual violation report includes three types of violations.
 The first type of violations are exceedances of MCLs.
 The second are for treatment technique violations under the Lead and Copper Rule.
 The third are for significant monitoring violations which are defined by EPA as a PWS failure to collect a required sample or submit a required water quality test result to DWD.
-The fourth are for community PWS that failed to produce a consumer confidence report (CCR), deliver it to the public, and provide a copy of the report to the State.

 When a PWS has a violation, DWD provides technical assistance to the PWS to ensure that it implements all required procedures associated with the violation such as public notification and any necessary corrective action such as the installation of appropriate treatment.
-During 2002, EPA was enforcing the CCR in Connecticut and worked closely with the DWD to ensure that all community PWS complied.
-Regulations pertaining to the CCR were adopted by Connecticut in April of 2003.

-During calendar year 2002 DPH issued 298 formal enforcement actions to PWS.
-The actions taken included 126 Consent Orders, 1 Administrative Order, and 171 Notices of Violation with Civil Penalty.
+During calendar year 2003 DPH issued 256 formal enforcement actions to PWS.
+The actions taken included 123 Consent Orders, 1 Administrative Order, and 133 Notices of Violation with Civil Penalty.
 The majority of these formal enforcement actions were issued to community and non-transient non-community PWS that incurred significant monitoring and reporting violations.
-The increase in the number of formal enforcement actions from Calendar year 2001 to 2002 is due in part to an increase in the number of non-community PWS that incurred significant monitoring and reporting violations during 2002.
-DWD also initiated enforcement actions against PWS that failed to have a certified operator.
+The decrease in the number of formal enforcement actions from Calendar year 2002 to 2003 is due in part to the requirement to have a certified operator.

-Connecticut does not have any PWS that have been granted a variance or exception, therefore there has not been any violations of variances or exceptions in calendar year 2002.
+Connecticut does not have any PWS that have been granted a variance or exception, therefore there has not been any violations of variances or exceptions in calendar year 2003.